Discover Your Direction: Unlocking Your Compass Zone

 Zone 5: The Arctic

 The Arctic is the zone that covers the area around the geographic North Pole.
 In this zone, the magnetic declination is constantly changing, and compasses become unreliable due to the proximity to the magnetic north.
-Navigating in the Arctic requires specialized equipment and techniques, such as using GPS or celestial navigation.
+Navigating in the Arctic requires specialized equipment and techniques, such as using GPS or navigation.

 Determining Your Compass Zone